b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 8 (Crime Incidence Scene Processing).md

 – Record all active windows or shell sessions
 – Make notes of everything you do when copying data from a live suspect computer
 – Close applications and shut down the computer
+– Bag and tag the evidence, following these steps:
+• Assign one person to collect and log all evidence
+– Minimize the number of people handling evidence to ensure its integrity
+• Tag all evidence you collect with the current date and time, serial numbers or unique features, make and model, and the name of the person who collected it
+• Maintain two separate logs of collected evidence
+– For verification and audit purpose
+• Maintain constant control of the collected evidence and the crime or incident scene